 - All surgical treatment should come with a fact sheet and post operative guide

 - Surgery is suited to local anaesthetic management in appropriate facilities

 - Histology is always advised with this the osteochondral lesion but such decisions will be based on the surgeons experience and local policy

 Should a patient be seen by any other specialists?
 This will depend on your local area, those who have appropriate training and experience in foot surgery are the people to discuss treatment with.
-BoFAS is the UK medically based orthopaedic foot society but not all foot surgeons necessarily belong to this organisation.
 If in doubt speak to your own GP as to who to see in your area but it is important to make it clear that you are trying to rule out malignancy and delay should be avoided.
 After the effects of covid it is difficult to predict the speed of referrals onward but a direct referral to a specialist is much preferred and this is where a quality referral letter is required.

 Thanks for reading ‘What’s this at the end of my toe?’ written by David Tollafield